Getting StartedTypeScript TypeScript

 Full Type Safety: Room State and Messages

-It is recommended to provide the typeof server type as a generic to the client.
-This will allow the client to infer both the state type, and the message types for the room.
+Provide the typeof server type as a generic to the client.
+This allows the client to infer both the state type and the message types for the room.

 import { Client } from "@colyseus/sdk";